Tag Archives: Pentagon

 Joe Biden not only voted for the Iraq War, but he worked to sell the war.

-He was commander as the US attacked the NordStream pipeline, blowing up the Crimean Bridge and attacking the Zaporizhzhia nuclear power plant were all war crimes, attacks on infrastructure that are not military targets.
+Biden was commander as the US and CIA attacked the NordStream pipeline, blowing up the Crimean Bridge and attacking the Zaporizhzhia nuclear power plant were all war crimes, attacks on infrastructure that are not military targets.
 Biden arms the Ukrainians as they are slaughtered.
 They do not need to be sacrificed in order to fight a war with Russia, a proxy war.
+The gangsters in the US explained how they were in control of Ukraine 25 years ago.
+Zbig and CIA and Chessboard.

 Biden is a self-proclaimed Zionist who ignores the suffering and crimes committed on Palestinians.
 Biden arms criminals in Israel and in Saudi Arabia.
 It is illegal to arm criminals or to fund a side in a civil war.

-The Geneva conventions, and the UN charter and treaties with the power of U.S. law under the constitution.
+See Geneva conventions, and the UN charter and treaties with the power of U.S. law under the constitution.
+People full of cognitive dissonance have no interest in learning facts though.

 Trump is also a war criminal.
 Trump bombed Syrians and Iranians.
 Trump continued illegal war crimes and empire across the world.